Becky Lynch: Other media

 Quin performed stunts for a 2013 episode of Vikings.
 She was written off WWE television for a few months in November 2017 to film The Marine 6: Close Quarters.

-Becky Lynch is playable in nine WWE console games: WWE 2K17, WWE 2K18, WWE 2K19, WWE 2K20 (also one of the cover athletes), WWE 2K Battlegrounds, WWE 2K22, WWE 2K23, WWE 2K24 and WWE 2K25.
+Becky Lynch is playable in ten WWE console games: WWE 2K17, WWE 2K18, WWE 2K19, WWE 2K20 (also one of the cover athletes), WWE 2K Battlegrounds, WWE 2K22, WWE 2K23, WWE 2K24, WWE 2K25 and WWE 2K26.
 Her entrance music is played after every goal scored on home ice by the American Hockey League's San Jose Barracuda.

 On 1 November 2022, it was confirmed that Quin would make an appearance on the third-season premiere of Young Rock, playing Cyndi Lauper.

 Lynch was a contestant on 15 November 2023 episode of Celebrity Jeopardy!, which drew a season high of 4.2 million viewers.
 On the episode, Lynch set a Jeopardy record by failing to correctly answer any of the standard sixty clues.
 Lynch managed to correctly answer two clues in the "Triple Jeopardy" round, which was added to the celebrity edition in 2022, as well as the "Final Jeopardy" clue.

 On 26 March 2024, the autobiography Becky Lynch: The Man: Not Your Average Average Girl was released through Gallery Books.
 The book would become a New York Times Best Seller on 14 April 2024.